What is antimicrobial resistance and why is it a major threat to global health?

-The Antimicrobial Resistance Benchmark is the first independent comparison of what pharmaceutical companies are doing to bring antimicrobial resistance under control.
-The first AMR Benchmark was published on 23 January 2018.
+The Antimicrobial Resistance Benchmark provides the only independent comparison of what pharmaceutical companies are doing to bring antimicrobial resistance under control and improve appropriate access to antimicrobials in low and middle-income countries.
+The 2021 AMR Benchmark was published on 18 November 2021.

 What does the Benchmark aim to achieve?

-The goal of the AMR Benchmark is to guide pharmaceutical companies to implement effective actions for tackling the problem of AMR.
+The goal of the AMR Benchmark is to guide pharmaceutical companies to take effective action to tackle the problem of drug resistance.
 By giving pharmaceutical companies public recognition for their actions on AMR, the Benchmark provides accountability as well as an incentive for them to expand their activities.
-It identifies good practices that are already being implemented as guidance for how to make further progress.
-Other stakeholders, including investors and governments, use the Benchmark analysis to inform their own strategies for influencing the industry.
+The Benchmark identifies good practices that are already being implemented as guidance for other companies to make further progress.
+Stakeholders such as investors and governments use the Benchmark analysis to inform their own strategies for influencing the industry.

 What does the Benchmark analyse?

-The Benchmark has compared the actions and policies of 30 pharmaceutical companies, including those with the largest R&D divisions, major market presence and specific expertise in developing new antimicrobials.
-It has evaluated their activities in antimicrobial R&D and their antibiotic manufacturing policies, as well as the steps company take to ensure antimicrobials are available and being used wisely.
-The Benchmark evaluates companies in three research areas: Research & Development; Manufacturing & Production; Appropriate Access & Stewardship.
+The Benchmark compares the actions and policies of 17 pharmaceutical companies, including those with the largest R&D divisions and major market presence.
+It evaluates their activities in antibiotic and antifungal R&D, their antibiotic manufacturing strategies and policies, as well as the steps they take to ensure antimicrobials are available and being used carefully.
+The Benchmark evaluates companies in three research areas: Research & Development; Responsible Manufacturing; Appropriate Access & Stewardship.

-The Access to Medicine Foundation worked with an expert advisory board to select which companies should be evaluated in the 2018 Benchmark.
-Each group of companies were selected using different criteria.
-To select the large R&D-based pharmaceutical companies, the Foundation looked at the size of companies’ R&D activities, presence on the market and public commitment to addressing AMR.
-It selected those generics companies producing the highest volumes of antibiotics or who signed the Industry Roadmap on AMR.
-Biopharmaceutical companies were selected for having at least one product targeting WHO priority pathogens in their clinical pipeline (identified by Pew Charitable Trust).
+The Access to Medicine Foundation worked with an expert advisory board to define which companies should be evaluated in the 2020 Benchmark.
+To preserve capacity for tracking progress, the companies in scope are unchanged since 2020.
+Each group of companies was selected using different criteria.
+To select the large R&D-based pharmaceutical companies, the Foundation looked at the size of companies’ R&D activities and their presence on the market.
+It selected generic medicine manufacturers selling the highest sales volume and/or sales value of antibiotics, and/or if they are a large vendor of active pharmaceutical ingredients (API).

 How was the data collected and verified?

-The Benchmark analyses data from several sources, including a survey sent directly to the companies.
-Where possible, the research team also interviewed companies’ teams about AMR and the methodology.
+The Benchmark analyses data from several sources.
+Companies were asked to verify the accuracy of publicly sourced data and to provide additional necessary information directly to the Benchmark.
 The data submitted by the companies for analysis has been cross-checked against publicly available sources.
-For example, regarding R&D clinical pipelines, projects declared by the companies were verified against clinicaltrials.gov to confirm their existence and the clinical phase.
+For example, regarding R&D clinical pipelines, projects declared by the companies were verified against clinical trials registries, including the NIH ClinicalTrials.gov and the EU Clinical Trials Register, to confirm their existence and the clinical phase.
+For example, R&D projects had to be ongoing, approved or awaiting approval between 22 June 2019 and 30 April 2021, when the data collection period ended.
+The status of market approval for late-stage R&D projects were monitored after the end of the period of analysis on 30 April 2021 and until 24 September 2021.
+If approved between these dates, the status was updated in the pipeline for each company within the report.
 In another example, collaborations submitted by companies (such as R&D projects or educational programmes) were confirmed using the websites of the corresponding partner, such as Wellcome Trust or BARDA.
 Data was accepted for evaluation if it related to a policy, project or other activity that was in effect during the period of analysis.
-For example, R&D projects had to be ongoing, approved or awaiting approval on 31 October 2017.

 How was the methodology for the Benchmark developed?